Speech and Debate Alumni

 Class of 1998 | Shaker Heights High School, Ohio

 Celeste Ng is an American author.
 Her debut novel, Everything I Never Told You, has won multiple awards, was a New York Times bestseller, Amazon’s #1 Best Book of 2014, and appeared on the Best Book of the Year lists of more than a dozen outlets.
 Her short story, Girls at Play, won a Pushcart Prize in 2012.
-Ng’s second novel, Little Fires Everywhere, was released September 12, 2017, and tells the story of two families in Shaker Heights, Ohio.
+Ng’s second novel, Little Fires Everywhere, tells the story of two families in Shaker Heights, Ohio.
+The book was an instant New York Times Bestseller and Amazon’s Best Novel of 2017.

 Spring Woods High School, Texas